pm2-hive/pm2-php-fpm/README.md

 ## Requirements

 This module reqires PHP-FPM and [PM2][pm2] to be installed.
 Also it may require you to edit PHP-FPM configs to enable status page.
+Make sure your user has privileges to access PHP-FPM socket.

 ## Installation